Climb Mount Rainier

 14,411 ft / 4,392 m

-Emmons Glacier 4 day itinerary
+Emmons Route 4 day itinerary

 • We’ll enjoy a leisurely morning wake-up and pack up camp before hiking out to the trailhead, utilizing rope team travel on the Inter Glacier.